rishabhagg248/travel_buddy/README.md

 **Use `travel_buddy_manager.py` when:**
 - Building production applications
-- Cost efficiency is important
+- Cost efficiency is crucial
 - You need predictable, reliable workflows
 - Type safety is a priority
+- Performance is critical

+**Use `travel_buddy_command.py` when:**
+- Developing and testing new features
+- You want enhanced CLI experience
-- Debugging and maintenance ease matters
+- Need detailed state tracking and debugging
+- Want intelligent routing with full control
+- Building prototypes or proof-of-concepts

 **Use `travel_buddy.py` when:**
 - You need maximum flexibility